-- Choose Trace→Display Options... and in the dialog box, enter the desired number of states to be made available for display in the field beside Unload Depth.
-Then click the OK or Apply pushbutton. - Using the command line, set the depth of the trace list with:
+• Choose Trace→Display Options... and in the dialog box, enter the desired number of states to be made available for display in the field beside Unload Depth.
+Then click the OK or Apply pushbutton.
+Or, using the command line, enter: